Local tropicalizations of splice type surface singularities: Local tropicalization of splice type systems

 \end{proof}

-As a natural consequence of this result combined with ~\autoref{prop:compartrop}, we deduce one of the two inclusions required to confirm~\autoref{thm:tropsG}: \begin{corollary} The positive local tropicalization of $\sG{\Gamma}$ is contained in the support of the splice fan of $\Gamma$. \end{corollary}
+As a natural consequence of this result, we deduce one of the two inclusions required to confirm~\autoref{thm:tropsG}:

+\begin{corollary} The positive local tropicalization of $\sG{\Gamma}$ is contained in the support of the splice fan of $\Gamma$. \end{corollary}

-In the remainder of this section, we discuss the two key propositions used in the proof of~\autoref{thm:hardInclusion2D}.
-We start by showing that the relative interior of a top-dimensional simplex $\tau_{\lambda}$ from~\eqref{eq:tau_lambda} obtained from the stellar subdivision of $\simplex{T}$ induced by a node $v$ of $T$ does not meet $\ptrop \sG{\Gamma}$.~\autoref{lm:threeMonomialsAreEnough} plays a central role.
-The task is purely combinatorial and the difficulty lies in how to select the triple of admissible co-weights required by the lemma that is compatible with the given input face of $\tau_{\lambda}$.
+In the remainder of this subsection, we discuss the two key propositions used in the proof of~\autoref{thm:hardInclusion2D}.
+We start by showing that the relative interior of any of the top-dimensional simplices $\tau_{v,\lambda}$ from~\eqref{eq:tau_lambda} obtained from the stellar subdivision of $\simplex{T}$ induced by a node $v$ of $T$ does not meet $\ptrop \langle\sG{\Gamma}\rangle$.~\autoref{lm:threeMonomialsAreEnough} plays a central role.
+The task is purely combinatorial and the difficulty lies in how to select the triple of admissible exponent vectors required by the lemma.
+Throughout, we make use of branches of subtrees, which were introduced in~\autoref{def:branches}.